why-shiro/why-shiro/README.md

 ## 👋 Hello, I'm Yiğit

 - I am an electrical and electronics engineer and a software engineer.
-Currently I'm studying in Çankaya University.
+Currently, I'm studying at Çankaya University.
+I part-time work at Autopark Nord GmbH.
+I am currently Software and Hackhaton Team Lead at Google Developer Students Club Çankaya.
+I mostly develop software by using Java and Python.
+My future goal is to learn Kotlin and Android Studio to develop mobile applications.

+- I also work on aerodynamic applications at Neo Stellar.
+Our aim is create better features for humans and the environment with our technologies.

+ - If you want to contact with me : yigityilmaz@neostellar.net

 ## ✨ My Tech Stack
 <div align="center">